aabeveridge/topic-modeling/README.md

 # Topic Modeling in R
 The following tutorial builds on chapter 6 in [*Text Mining with R*](https://www.tidytextmining.com/topicmodeling.html).
-Additionally, this tutorial draws on the TM and ldatuning packages.
-See the following links for sources refernced in writing the code for this tutorial:
+Additionally, this tutorial draws on the `tm` and `ldatuning` packages.
+See the following links for sources referenced when writing the code for this tutorial:
 - <https://cran.r-project.org/web/packages/tm/vignettes/tm.pdf>
 - <https://mran.microsoft.com/snapshot/2016-08-05/web/packages/ldatuning/vignettes/topics.html>